 - Buy great companies ...

 The first point is paramount.
 "Buying companies" is much, much different from "trading stocks."
 It's also a lot easier and a lot more reliable.
 So if you want to make serious money in stocks, start with great companies.

 Easier said than done

 What makes a great company?
 That's the rub.
-There can be a lot of ways to measure greatness.
+There are many ways to measure greatness.
 Amazon.com

-While we're not advocating you go out and buy those specific companies, they're the kinds of companies you should be buying (not trading!) right now -- and holding for the long term.
-All of the aforementioned businesses have made for fine long-term investments, and one of them -- Amazon -- has been recommended in our Motley Fool Stock Advisor investing service.
+We're not advocating that you go out and buy those specific companies, but they are the kinds of companies you should be buying (not trading!) right now -- and holding for the long term.
+In fact, two of them -- Apple and Amazon -- have been recommended in our Motley Fool Stock Advisor investing service.

 And that's not surprising -- Fool co-founders and Stock Advisor analysts David and Tom Gardner have long track records of discovering great businesses.
 They believe that they have many of the best long-term holdings racking up returns on their scorecard.
-Since its inception in 2002, their picks are handily outperforming the S&P 500.
+Since its inception in 2002, their picks are outperforming the S&P 500 by 50 percentage points.

-Ready to stop trading stocks and start buying great companies?
-Click here to see the companies that have made the cut in Stock Advisor.
+If you are ready to stop trading stocks and start buying great companies, and would like a few ideas to get started, click here to see the companies that have made the cut in Stock Advisor.
 A trial is free for 30 days and gives you full privileges to the service.
-All you have to do then is show a little patience and reap the rewards.

 This article was originally published Dec.
 8, 2006.
 It has been updated.

 Neither Brian Richards nor Tim Hanson owns shares of any companies mentioned.
-Johnson & Johnson and UPS are Motley Fool Income Investor selections.
+Apple and Amazon are Motley Fool Stock Advisor choices.
+UPS is an Income Investor pick.
 Intel is an Inside Value recommendation.
-Amazon is a Stock Advisor choice.
+Motley Fool Options recommends buying calls on Intel.
 The Fool's disclosure policy built this city on rock 'n' roll.